Muppet Babies (1984 TV series): Origin

-The idea was originated in Jim Henson's art department.
-During the creation of Sue Venning's Muppet Show Bill, Jim Henson suggested to include the Muppets as "tiny little selves and afterwards, as babies."
+The idea for the show was created by Jim Henson and his staff, originating in Jim Henson's art department.
+During the creation of Sue Venning's Muppet Show Bill, Henson suggested to include the Muppets as "tiny little selves and afterwards, as babies."
 The book was not changed, but the idea was described as "charming".
-Afterwards, the staff, including Michael K. Frith, created sketches and drawings of the Muppet Babies.
-After Frith showed a sketch of Baby Piggy to Jim Henson, Henson decided to turn it into a merchandise.
-Throughout 1983, several marketers promoted prototype versions of the Muppet Babies with playsuits, underwear, dresses, and overalls while Jim Henson was developing baby versions of the Muppets.
-On January 1, 1984, the Muppet Babies were included in the comic strip adaptation of the Muppets.
+Afterwards, the staff, including Michael K. Frith, created character designs of the Muppets as toddlers.
+After Frith showed a sketch of Baby Piggy to Henson, Henson decided to turn it into a line of merchandise.
+Throughout 1983, several marketers featured prototype versions of the Muppet Babies on merchandise such as infant and toddler clothing, nursery decor and diapers while Henson was developing toddler versions of the characters.

-The Muppet Babies appeared in The Muppets Take Manhattan.
-They were included in Miss Piggy's musical fantasy sequence of its imagined early lives of the Muppets, such as Kermit and Miss Piggy.
-The pitch was an idea that was not in the script, replacing Miss Piggy's original fantasy sequence from the screenplay.
-The art department asked the workshop to create models of the puppets of the Muppet Babies.
+During production of The Muppets Take Manhattan, Miss Piggy's original fantasy sequence was written on the screenplay.
+Because Henson was enthused about the Muppet Babies, he convinced Frank Oz to include them in the film, replacing the original fantasy sequence.
+Despite Oz's dislike of the idea, he thought that the idea was brilliant.
+Shortly afterwards, the art department asked the workshop to create models of the puppets of the Muppet Babies.
 The staff of the workshop favored the idea and decided to include them in the film.
-Despite Frank Oz's dislike on the idea, he thought that the idea was brilliant.
 The scene was shot on August 28, 1983.
 It is considered to be one of the most difficult scenes to shoot during production of the film, as the puppeteers had to perform the baby versions of the characters by using their "stubby little limbs."
+The film was released on July 13, 1984.
 The idea was a success, and it received very favorable reviews from fans.
-At the same time, Baby Kermit and Piggy plush toys were promoted by Pampers.

 A music video of Henson's self-directed "I'm Gonna Always Love You", combined with scenes of the film and new footage, was created for MTV.
-The song was remixed by John Benitez for the project.
-It was shot on April 10 and 11, 1984.
-The set used for the music video was larger than the set used in the film.
-The video became an airplay hit and received a nomination for Best Achievement in Music Video in the VPA Monitor Awards in 1985.
-Additionally, Jim Henson received a nomination for Best Director for the video.